tswfi/atmega_asm_binaryclock/README.md

 Added makefile and asm file that does nothing and got it "working"

+# Day2 (and 3)

+After fumbling around I decided to try atmel studio and switch to atmega328p (as I had those laying around).
+And after reading the datasheet too many times and trying various things I finally have a working prototype.

 # more to read

 * Attiny88 datasheet: http://ww1.microchip.com/downloads/en/DeviceDoc/doc8008.pdf